 Pursuant to Article XIII, Section 36 of the California Constitution, school districts, county offices of education, and community college districts are required to determine how the moneys received from the Education Protection Account (EPA) are spent in the school or schools within its jurisdiction.
 District must annually post on its website an accounting of how much money was received from EPA and how that money was spent.

-- June 2, 2017 9:00 am All meetings tentatively scheduled for Conference room A on the Beardsley Elementary Campus.
+All meetings tentatively scheduled for Conference room A.